The Quilt Airs Out!

 What I learned...

 I always learn a little something when I use the quilt with groups of children or seniors.
-But I learned I can use the quilt as an excuse to get out and explore.
+But I learned that I can use the quilt, as an excuse to get out and explore.

 Once out with the quilt and camera...we found a quaint chicken coop...

-The quilt needed a break this week...and so did I!
-Look at what refreshing things come your way, when you give yourself a little change!
+The quilt needed a break this week... and so did I!
+But, look at what refreshing things come your way, when you give yourself a little change!

 For 20+ years children have called it the Magic Quilt.
 They've danced and pretended all over these colorful squares.
 I've dragged it to schools, shelters and studios where children have climbed on top to hear Magic Quilt Stories and to act them out.